 MIPI

-This document provides detailed instructions on the Quectel-Pi-H1 single-board computer's MIPI-DSI display interface identification, display connection methods, system configuration, and troubleshooting solutions, using the Waveshare 8-inch DSI interface ISP capacitive touchscreen as an example.
+This document details the identification, connection methods, system configuration, and troubleshooting for the MIPI-DSI display interface on the Quectel-Pi-H1 single-board computer, using a Waveshare 8-inch DSI IPS capacitive touchscreen as an example.

 MIPI Display Connection